TatyanaFursova/Getting-and-Cleaning-Data-Course-Project/README.md

     4. Appropriately labels the data set with descriptive variable names. (dt - dataframe)
     5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject. (s_data dataframe)

+    run_analysis function also containes everuy step comments tidy.txt - s_data dataframe for part 5 of the instruction. ms_tidy.txt - ms_data dataframe for part 2 of the instruction.
+    a_data.txt - a_data dataframe for part 3 of the instruction.